bmorein1977-dev/capera-portfolio/replit.md

 # Overview
 Capera is an enterprise skills management platform for centralizing workforce skills data, assessments, and compliance.
 It offers tools for skills framework building, assessment management, talent discovery, compliance reporting, and external training management.
-The platform features role-based access control, analytics, evidence management, skills gap analysis, bulk operations, and external training booking, aiming to be a comprehensive solution for modern workforce management with a focus on enterprise-grade capabilities.
+The platform features role-based access control, analytics, evidence management, skills gap analysis, bulk operations, external training booking, and level-based competency assignments, aiming to be a comprehensive solution for modern workforce management with a focus on enterprise-grade capabilities.

 # User Preferences
 Preferred communication style: Simple, everyday language.